offensive-packaging/documentation/o-saft/index.md

        --cfg-init=KEY=VALUE

-           With this option values in the internal  %cfg  hash can be set:
+           With this option values in the internal  '%cfg'  hash can be set:

                $cfg{KEY} = VALUE